indianakernick/STELA/README.md

 ## Examples

 The LLVM backend is underway.
-Lambdas and arrays are not supported yet.
+Lambdas are not supported yet.
 It's still very experimental.
 Part of the C++ backend is still in the code but commented out.

 The CLI is not implemented yet so here is an example of compiling a Stela program to LLVM IR and executing it.
 See the **Building** section.